stakater/mto-docs/content/installation/aws-eks/mto-prereq-installation.md

 ## What's Next?

-All prerequistes have been installed and configured.
+All the required have been installed and configured.
 Now MTO can be installed on the EKS Cluster.
 See [EKS MTO Installation Guide](./mto-installation.md)